wrjodjana/obsidian-vault/web development/reactjs, nextjs, javascript.md

 **Imperative vs Declarative Programming**

-Imperative programming is when you write the steps for how the user interface should be updated w
+Imperative programming is when you write the steps for how the user interface should be updated while declarativve